Skip to main content

 How are active memberships calculated?

-• We extract all memberships that were active during the selected time period.
+• We will deduct all memberships that were active during the selected time period.

-• We check each day and count how many memberships are still active.
+• We look at each day and count how many memberships are still active.

 Filtering by Minimum Duration

-• Only memberships that have lasted for a specific period (e.g., minimum 30 days) are included.
+• Only memberships that have lasted for a certain period of time (e.g. minimum 30 days) will be included.

-• Data is presented as a candlestick chart showing opening, closing, highest, and lowest number of active memberships per month.
+• Data is presented as a candlestick graph showing opening, closing, highest and lowest number of active memberships per month.

 Let's assume we have the following membership data for March: